i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation: Introduction

 \section{Introduction}

-With the rise of various sequential models, single-domain sequential recommendation (SDSR) \cite{hidasi2015session, kang2018self, sun2019bert4rec, tang2018personalized, wang2020next} has gained increased attention due to its ability to model users' dynamic interests in recommendation systems.
-However, these SDSR models often suffer from the long-standing data sparsity problem \cite{lin2021task,xu2023neural}, where new users have no prior interactions in a domain to learn their preferences effectively.
-To address this issue, cross-domain sequential recommendation (CDSR) methods \cite{ma2019pi,ma2022mixed,cao2022contrastive,li2021dual} have been proposed to leverage rich information from other relevant domains to improve recommendation performance in a sparser domain.
+With the rise of various sequential models, single-domain sequential recommendation (SDSR) \citep{hidasi2015session, kang2018self, sun2019bert4rec, tang2018personalized, wang2020next, xu2024towards, xu2024slmrec, wei2024towards} has gained increased attention due to its ability to model users' dynamic interests in recommendation systems.
+However, these SDSR models often suffer from the long-standing data sparsity problem \citep{lin2021task,xu2023neural,wei2022comprehensive}, where users have few interactions in a domain to learn their preferences effectively.
+To address this issue, cross-domain sequential recommendation (CDSR) methods \citep{ma2019pi,ma2022mixed,cao2022contrastive,li2021dual} have been proposed to leverage abundant data from other relevant domains to improve recommendation performance in a data-scarce domain.

-The core idea of CDSR is to extend SDSR methods by designing cross-domain information transfer modules to capture domain-shared interests that can be transferred across domains.
-Researchers have employed various techniques, including gating mechanisms~\cite{ma2019pi, sun2021parallel}, attention mechanisms~\cite{li2021dual, xu2023towards}, graph neural networks~\cite{guo2021gcn,ma2022mixed}, and contrastive learning~\cite{cao2022contrastive,xu2023towards}, to learn user interests that can be transferred across domains.
-These learned cross-domain interests are then used to supplement the interest representations of overlapping users (users who appear in each domain) and to infer the cross-domain interests for cold-start users\footnote{Cold-start users are those with interaction records in one domain and none in another.}.